StackOverflowExcept1on/net-core-injector/README.md

 - Node.js package [net-core-injector](package.json) - DLL-injector written in TypeScript
 - [Bootstrapper](Bootstrapper) - helper native library written in C++ to interact with .NET Core runtime
-- [DemoApplication](DemoApplication) - test application to demonstrate how it works,
+- [DemoApplication](DemoApplication) - test application to demonstrate how it works
 - [RuntimePatcher](RuntimePatcher) - code that attaches to [DemoApplication](DemoApplication)

 ```